AldogPlays/QuickEditor/README.md

 ### 🛠️ Install Dependencies

-You can install the dependencies using `pip`.
-Open your terminal or command prompt and run the following command:
+You can install dependencies with `pip` by running the following command in your terminal:

 ```bash
 pip install pillow
 ```

-### 🚀 Running the App
+### 🚀 Running the App from Source

-1. Clone or download the Quick Editor repository to your local machine.
+1. Clone or download the QuickEditor repository to your machine.
 2. Navigate to the project directory.
 3. Run the application using Python: